 Are you interested in securing buy-in from your employees, increasing the overall stoke factor for your business, and adding more money to your bottom line?
-Consider building an incentive plan.
+Consider building a reward program.

-At Zebulon, we methodically engineer incentive plans around an outfit’s specific needs.
+At Zebulon, we methodically engineer reward programs around an outfit’s specific needs.
 We also carefully factor in the included employees’ goals and aspirations.
 This ensures that everyone involved feels like they get a fair piece of the pie.

 Plan Prerequisites

-Incentive plans are so much more than tossing around a simple end-of-season bonus.
-A carefully crafted incentive plan stimulates growth, encourages “above and beyond” behavior from employees, and financially strengthens your outfit.
+Reward programs are so much more than tossing around a simple end-of-season bonus.
+A carefully crafted reward program stimulates growth, encourages “above and beyond” behavior from employees, and financially strengthens your outfit.

 Previous Season Recap

 At the close of each season, you should look critically at your outfit’s numbers for that year.
 Previous Season Recaps are data-driven opportunities to determine what went well and what needs to be improved.
-In terms of building incentive plans, conducting a Previous Season Recap proves useful for pinpointing initiatives you want to incentivize your team to improve upon from last season, or highlight bright spots where you want to keep momentum flowing.
+In terms of building reward programs, conducting a Previous Season Recap proves useful for pinpointing initiatives you want to encourage your team to improve upon from last season, or highlight bright spots where you want to keep momentum flowing.

 Employee Grading